-The Warrants were issued in registered form under the Warrant Agreement, dated January 26, 2021, by and between Continental Stock Transfer & Trust Company, as Warrant Agent, and JCIC and by virtue of the assumption of such Warrant Agreement, dated [•], 2023, the Company.
+In addition, the Warrants were issued in registered form under the Existing Warrant Agreement, dated January 26, 2021, by and between Continental Stock Transfer & Trust Company, as Warrant Agent, and JCIC and assumed by the Company by virtue of the Warrant Assumption Agreement, dated January 24, 2023, the Company.
 The Warrant Agreement provides that the terms of the Warrants may be amended without the consent of any holder to cure any ambiguity or correct any defective provision but requires the approval by the holders of at least 65% of the then outstanding Public Warrants to make any other change that affects the interests of the registered holders of Public Warrants.
 Accordingly, we may amend the terms of the Public Warrants in a manner adverse to a holder if holders of at least 65% of the then outstanding Public Warrants approve of such amendment.